-The problem faced by every person considering starting a business is what type of business entity should you select and, just as importantly, what are the fees and taxes associated with the different options?
+The problem faced by every person considering starting a business is what type of business entity you should select and, just as importantly, what are the fees and taxes associated with the different options?
 Get it right, and you can limit the amount you pay each year.
 Get it wrong and tax season can be far more painful than it needs to be.

 Corporation Taxes and Fees